-- To reduce the burden of time on students who are working professionals, the program maywant to consider offering electives in a hybrid or even in an online format.
-In addition, the program of study with the option of replacing a thesis for three courses should be streamlined better to make it more flexible for the students. - The possibility of offering hybrid electives or online courses along with the role of the thesis option should be explored thought a survey directed at the program's graduated students.
+- To reduce the burden of time on students who are working professionals, the program may want to consider offering electives in a hybrid or even in an online format. - The possibility of offering hybrid electives or online courses should be explored thought a survey directed at the program's graduated students.
 Alternatively, the program may start experimenting with offering one or two electives online.